ktseytlin/kerent.me/_posts/blog/2016-04-24-Intro-to-Terraform-Modules.md

 *What is Terraform?*

 ##### Terraform is analogous to CloudFormation - it launches infrastructure.
 Based off my experience, I personally like Terraform more (and I find the capabilities of modules to be extremely powerful), but to each their own.
 Additionally, CloudFormation is exclusive to AWS whereas Terraform is compatible with multiple cloud providers.
+If you are deciding between CloudFormation and Terraform, Terraform will make your life a bit easier (especially if you build in a sane fashion, but I'm obviously a bit biased).

 ##### For example, let's create an AWS EC2 instance.
 By looking at the documentation we see a resource called an "aws_instance".
 When declaring it you set the first name equal to the name of the resource you are using and the second name to whatever you want to call it.
 The Terraform documentation for that resource will tell you which of the variables are necessary and which ones are optional.
-You will need to fill in all the necessary variables which legit values in order for Terraform to execute.
+You will need to fill in all the necessary variables which legit values in order for Terraform to execute - documentation is key for this step.

 ```
 resource "aws_instance" "example_creating_ec2"{